EuroBasket: Qualification

 24 European teams take part in the final competition.
 The qualification format that existed until the 2011 EuroBasket permitted 16 teams to compete.
 Eight spots were determined by the host nation and the top seven finishers of the previous EuroBasket.
 The remaining Division A teams compete in a qualification tournament.
 There, they were divided into four groups.
 Each group played a double round-robin.
 The top team in each group qualified for EuroBasket.
 The best three of the four runners-up also qualified.

 Of the ten teams that did not qualify in the qualification tournament, the six best got another chance in the additional qualification round.
 The remaining four competed in a relegation round, with two being sent to Division B for the next qualification cycle (and replaced by the two best teams from Division B).

 The final spot was determined by the additional qualifying round.
 The six teams were divided into two groups of three, with each group playing a double round-robin.
 The top team in each group played in the final against the other group's top team; the winner of that game received the final EuroBasket qualification spot.

 In 2015, the national team of Iceland became the smallest nation to ever qualify for a EuroBasket final stage at the population of around 330.000 people.
 The team was led by the former Dallas Maverick, Jón Arnór Stefánsson followed by a great performance which drove them through the qualifiers.
-In 2017, Iceland made back to back qualification to a EuroBasket final stage, then led by the young Martinn Hermansson.
+In 2017, Iceland made back to back qualification to a EuroBasket final stage, then led by the young Martin Hermannsson.